trolley/python-sdk/docs/classes/recipientaccountgateway.md

-Fetch a specific account for a given Payment Rails recipient
+Fetch a specific account for a given Trolley recipient

     account = client.recipient_account.find('R-1234', 'A-789');
 *__throws__*: {NotFound} if account or recipient don't exist